 2. Storyblocks: You can also choose a video from the more than 100,000 royalty free stock videos available in the Storyblocks library!
 This library contains stock footage on many different topics, as well as beautiful motion graphics backgrounds.

-To browse this library and use its videos, choose Storyblocks from the Library drop down list (under 'External Libraries'):
+To browse this library and use its videos, choose Storyblocks from the Library drop down list (under 'Stock Media'):

-When selecting Storyblocks, the extended library view opens.
-Enter a search term, preview the videos, and insert your video of choice in your Moov:
+When selecting Storyblocks, you can enter a search term, preview the videos, and insert your video of choice:

 3. Getty Images: You can find the Getty Images library in Moovly Studio by selecting ‘iStock Getty Images’ from the drop-down menu on the top left side of the Studio editor.

 4. Video objects in Moovly libraries: certain Moovly libraries such as Doodle Marker and Motion Graphics contain loopable video objects.
-Scroll down to 'Videos' section of these libraries and drag and drop the one you need.
+Select a video you want to use from these libraries drag and drop the one you need.
 You will see a message saying:

 Click 'OK' and then you will see the object on the Stage.
 Click play, and you can watch the video.
 You can extend these video loops and make them as long as you need.